Homemade Thousand Island Dressing

 Notes

 - Variations: add hot sauce, chili sauce, or horseradish.
-Or add 1 chopped hard boiled egg.
+Add 1 chopped hard boiled egg, if desired (use dressing promptly).

 I use this recipe all the time!
 My favorite Thousand Island dressing!
 Thank you for sharing!